vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 ~~~
 {: .output}

-Now, I would like to introduce you to a command that could be very useful: `wc`, which stands for "word count" but it actually counts the number of lines, words, and characters in files.
+Now, I would like to introduce you to a command that could be very useful: `wc`, which stands for "word count" and counts the number of lines, words, and characters in files.
 Let's apply it to `methane.pdb` and see what we get:

 ~~~
 $ wc methane.pdb